BBC Local Radio: Transmission

-Due to broadcasting restrictions, some programmes are not available on BBC Sounds.
-In this instance, a looping message explaining this is broadcast.
+Due to sports rights broadcasting restrictions, some commentaries are not available on BBC Sounds.
+In this instance, an alternative national programme will usually be broadcast on Saturday afternoons.
+Overnight events are replaced by a looping message explaining this is broadcast.

 Stations

 A list of the forty local radio stations by region.
 In addition to these stations, BBC Radio Solent operates an opt-out service covering Dorset.
 There were also opt-out services covering Milton Keynes (BBC Three Counties Radio), Peterborough and the Fens (BBC Radio Cambridgeshire), Plymouth (BBC Radio Devon), and Swindon (BBC Wiltshire); but these ceased in 2012 due to cutbacks as part of the BBC's "Delivering Quality First" programme.